There are a number of circumstances that can cause the audio and video to be out of sync. For instance:

 - Set the Game Mode to Off when watching TV or playing a DVD or Blu-ray Disc.

 - Set the Game Mode to On when playing a video game.

-If the issue is still unresolved, service may be required.
+If the issue still occurs, repair may be required.
+Go to Product Repair.